Table of contents

 Retail price is the manufacturer’s suggested price for the product to be sold to the final consumer.

 Cost price is the price manufacturers charge the retailers for their products.
 While you don’t highlight the cost price to the final consumer, it’s important to have it in your records.
-The price displayed to the customers is the retail price.

-5. BARCODE: (ISBN, UPC, GTIN, etc.)
+5. Barcode: (ISBN, UPC, GTIN, etc.)

 A barcode is a machine-readable form of information on a scannable, visual surface.